Myanmar ethnic group pledges probe into mass grave allegations | Law-Order

 The United Nations in Myanmar said on Thursday it was alarmed by recent acts of violence that illustrated a "sharp deterioration of the human rights environment".
 It highlighted the discovery of the Myawaddy mass graves and the burning of Kin Ma village in Magway Region this week that witnesses said was carried out by security forces.

 The U.S. embassy in Myanmar on Thursday described the razing of Kin Ma as "horrific acts" consistent with past military atrocities.
-State-run MRTV in its nightly newscast said "terrorists" were responsible but many media outlets were peddling fake news by blaming the fire on security forces.
+MRTV in its nightly newscast ascribed the razing to "terrorists" and said many media outlets were peddling fake news by blaming the fire on security forces.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)